How to Stop AI From Being a Yes Man With an LLM Council

 Add It To Codex

 Codex supports skills for reusable workflows and subagents for parallel specialized work.
-So this is a good fit for a skill that spawns 5 focused reviewers before touching anything important.
+Mode 1 lives in the skill body.
+Mode 2 spawns the subagents.

 Create a personal skill: